DanielAnthonyMaciel03/Job-Listing-Project/README.md

 seekers and career changers understand what types of roles government agencies are currently hiring for.

-**The main question I analyzed:** "Which government agencies hire the most, what career paths do they mainly support, and is that concentration unique to them or reflective of federal hiring overall?"
+**The central analytical question this project addresses is:** "Which government agencies hire the most, what career paths do they mainly support, and is that concentration unique to them or reflective of federal hiring overall?"